• Skip to primary navigation

 • Pour the batter into a greased 9x13" pan.
 Bake at 350° for about 25 - 30 minutes or until set and no longer jiggly.
 Serve warm.

-• Store at room temperature for a day.
+• Cover and store at room temperature for a day.
 And refrigerate for up to a week.

 Notes